alexchartier/sounder/README.txt

 # Questions for Juha:
-    1. Can the transmitter lose lock and keep on transmitting?  - yes, need to query it every 10s or so - usrp.get_sensor("gps_locked") or get_mboard_sensor
+    1. Can the transmitter lose lock and keep on transmitting?
+        - yes, need to query it every 10s or so - usrp.get_sensor("gps_locked") or get_mboard_sensor
     2. Doppler frequency resolution?
+        - nsamples (number of whole code-blocks) in a transmission
     3. Can we do different baud oversampling on Tx and Rx side?
-NO
+        - NO

+TODO:
+    (software)
+	in /home/alex/gnuradio/gr-uhd/lib/gr_uhd_usrp_source.cc, comment out line 115: _tag_now = true
-	Can we get GPS time from the Octoclock!!!!!
+	Get tx_chirp.py to initially set the time (time.time()....) from the GPSDO and odin.py to set it from the Octoclock Can we get GPS time from the Octoclock!!!!!
 We need a way of getting the time from that.
+    Query GPS lock every 10s or so - usrp.get_sensor("gps_locked") or get_mboard_sensor
+	Go to 10000 baud, 100 kHz code to remove range ambiguity. implement Juha's power domain analysis to improve Doppler resolution

+    (hardware)
 	Disconnect all GPSdos if using octoclock - check jumper settings too Get a better GPS antenna for the Tx side
-	Get tx_chirp.py to initially set the time (time.time()....) from the GPSDO and odin.py to set it from the Octoclock in /home/alex/gnuradio/gr-uhd/lib/gr_uhd_usrp_source.cc, comment out line 115: _tag_now = true Go to  10000 baud, 100 kHz code to remove range ambiguity.

 # Before running the following code: